BurningWitness/vulkan/vulkan-raw/README.md

 Caveats of this library:

+- Extensions have to be exposed through Cabal flags.
+The reason this approach was chosen is because [API compatibility between versions is explicitly not guaranteed](https://github.com/KhronosGroup/Vulkan-Docs/issues/580#issuecomment-334950292), so this widens the window of acceptable API versions by a ton.
+Also reduces build times by a ton.

 - Functions are exposed in two distinct ways:

     - Every function name is exposed through a `vkFun*` definition and can be looked up in a